Skip to Main Content

 A Warehouse, a Cultural Park, and a Sichuan Kitchen

 Beijing's dining scene has long housed transplants from other provinces, but the settings vary wildly.
 At one end sit the hotel dining rooms; at the other, the neighbourhood canteens.
 Somewhere in the middle, an increasingly interesting tier has taken root inside repurposed industrial and arts spaces, where the architecture does some of the work that a conventional restaurant fit-out cannot.
-Tan occupies that middle ground with more conviction than most.
+Tan is a restaurant in Beijing's Chaoyang district, serving Tan Family Cuisine at about USD 100 per person.

-Langyuan Station, the Chaoyang creative park at 53 Banjieta Road, is the kind of place that accumulates galleries, studios, and concept restaurants at a pace that keeps pace-setters interested and casual visitors slightly disoriented.
+Langyuan Station, the Chaoyang creative park at 53 Banjieta Road, is the kind of place that accumulates galleries, studios, and concept restaurants.
 Building E1, where Tan sits, gives the restaurant a physical context that is as much curatorial as it is commercial.
 The approach itself tells you something about who is eating here and what they expect from the room before the food arrives.

 What the Room Does Before the Menu Arrives